ASkalli/nonlinear_oscillator_network/README.md

 # ODE based Physical Neural Network (PNN) trained with model-free methods

 This Github repo contains all my code implementing an ODE based dynamical system and using it as a recurrent neural network.
 This is done to study model-free optimization on a physically plausible NN structure.
 All the code is implemented using pytorch and numpy.
-I used ChatGPT  to format my markdown (don't have time to learn it ).
+I used ChatGPT to help format my markdown hence the cringe emojis ^^.
 Here is a small overview of the most important files I use.